-“When you think of a beach house you don’t imagine dark woods and moody colors, it’s the light natural tones of the coastline that springs to mind,” says Sam.
+“When you think of a beach house you don’t imagine dark woods and moody colours, it’s the light natural tones of the coastline that springs to mind,” says Sam.

 For your base, stick to neutral shades like sandy beige, powder white and warm biscuit for an instant shorefront feel.
-Don’t be afraid to add in some select pops of color with your accessories, from plush throws and pillows to decorative accessories and ceramics.
+Don’t be afraid to add in some select pops of colour with your accessories, from plush throws and cushions to decorative accessories and ceramics.

 Stick With Light Furniture

 When it comes to choosing furniture take inspiration from nature and choose lighter woods, the closer you can get to driftwood the better.
-Sam recommends focusing on simple and rustic materials, “natural, bright colored woods always go well with light spaces, so you’ll want to avoid any styles of furniture that are overly extravagant.”
+Sam recommends focussing on simple and rustic materials, “natural, bright coloured woods always go well with light spaces, so you’ll want to avoid any styles of furniture that are overly extravagant.”